-As the title says, this is about building a pfSense 2.0 virtual machine on ESXi 5.0.
-This is not about teaching you how to install ESXi and it is not about how to configure pfSense to do any of the many amazing things it can.
-However, you should have a basic, working pfSense virtual machine at the end of this.
+This article is about building a pfSense 2.x virtual machine on ESXi 5.x.
+This does not cover how to install ESXi or how to configure pfSense to do any of the many amazing things it can.
+A basic, working, pfSense virtual machine will exist by the end of this document.

-Disclaimer/flame-retardant: If you’re going to be running pfSense as a perimeter firewall for an organization and want to minimize the “attack surface”, many will say it is preferable to run it unvirtualized on stand-alone hardware.
-I’ll leave that decision to you.
+Disclaimer/flame-retardant: If pfSense will be running as a perimeter firewall for an organization and the "attack surface" should be minimized, many will say it is preferable to run it unvirtualized on stand-alone hardware.
+That is a decision for the user and/or organization to make, however.
 Now back to the topic.

-We’re going to start at the point where we have a virgin ESXi 5.0 install and have connected to it using the vSphere client.
-If you already have other VMs running on ESXi you probably don’t need to follow the networking steps too closely.
+We're going to start at the point where we have a virgin ESXi 5.0 install and have connected to it using the vSphere client.
+If other VMs are already running on ESXi, then it is not likely necessary to follow the networking steps too closely.
 However, I recommend skimming through it to see what is suggested before building the pfSense virtual machine part.

-In the vSphere client you can see the network diagram for your ESXi host by clicking Networking on the Configuration tab:
+In the vSphere client the network diagram for an ESXi host may be viewed by clicking Networking on the Configuration tab:

-After you installed ESXi, before you could connect to it with the vSphere client, you had to nominate a physical network adapter (a “vmnic” in the diagram) which would be the ESXi Management Network.
-You also had to assign an IP address to the ESXi host's Management Network interface, either through DHCP or manually through the console.
+After ESXi was installed, before it was possible to connect to it with the vSphere client, a physical network adapter (a "vmnic" in the diagram) had to be nominated to be the ESXi Management Network.
+An IP address also had to be assigned to Management Network interface on the the ESXi host, either through DHCP or manually through the console.

-The network diagram above shows that I've assigned the Management Network to vmnic0 and gave it an IP address of 192.168.111.30.
+The network diagram above shows that the Management Network was assigned to vmnic0 and it has an IP address of 192.168.111.30.
 (192.168.111.0/24 is my home LAN.
-Yours will probably be different.)
-Whatever subnet you've chosen, the VMkernel Port in the diagram is your Management Network and that’s what your vSphere client is now talking to.
+Others will most likely be different.)
+Whatever subnet was chosen, the VMkernel Port in the diagram is the Management Network and that's what the vSphere client is now talking to.